 Caution: Avoid long distances, repetitive jumping or height until your dog's growth plates have closed - usually at about 18 months of age.

 Retrieving - "sit" "stay" "get it" "drop" or deliver to hand, at your feet, or into a toy box or basket.

 Jumping - Start slowly.
 Keep the jumps low and the landing surface soft, especially for young dogs.

 Frisbee™ - Spokane City Parks & Rec Dept. Hosts a dog Frisbee catching contest at Shadle Park the 1st Wednesday after the 4th of July every year.

 Bike riding, jogging - start slow and build distance gradually, soft surfaces and short distances for young dogs, check pads before and after every run, avoid the heat of the day.

 Cart or sled pulling - The Iditorod!
 Northern breeds favorite.
 Cart pulling is enjoyed by Newfoundlands, Bernese Mt.
 Dogs, Pyrenees and others.

 Swimming - is good exercise and a great way to cool off.
 Not all dogs naturally know how to swim!
 Doggy life jackets are a good idea when boating.
 Important: Swimming pools are strictly off-limits to unsupervised dogs.

-Dog Sports! - Agility, fly ball, dock diving, canine nosework, barn hunt, canine free style and more!
+Dog Sports! - Agility, fly ball, dock diving, parkour, canine nosework, barn hunt, canine free style and more!

 This handout may be reprinted in its entirety for distribution free of charge and with full credit given: